arustyt/wled-tools/doc/WLED_presets.md

 corresponding key/value is present.
 If multiple **defaults** keys are present, all entries but the last one
 will be silently ignored.

-Here is a sample of defaults usage:
+Here is an example of defining defaults:

 ```YAML
 defaults: